S-Shah-Lab/ARMBR/README.md

 At this point, this command line supports data of .fif, .edf, and .dat type.

-# Option 2: Write your script
+# Option 2: A generic script
 You can use a numpy array EEG with ARMBR.
 Here is a script:

 ```